AtticusZeller/atticuszeller.github.io/atticuszeller/OS/Ubuntu/Terminal.md

 ### VS Code Terminal Config

-VS Code terminal, add these properties to the user `settings.json` to enable `zsh` and `mono` fonts. you have to restart it to enable fonts.
+To config VS Code terminal, add the following properties to your user `settings.json` to enable `Zsh`and `monospace` fonts.

+> [!NOTE] A restart is required for font changes to take effect.

 ```json
 {